romilly/quick2wire-gpio-admin/README.md

 ==========

-A command-line tool to export or unexport the Raspberry Pi's GPIO pins and allow users in the gpio group to control then.
+A command-line tool to export or unexport the Raspberry Pi's GPIO pins and allow only the user to control then.

 Installation